-Our Senior Leadership Team
+Our Senior Leadership Team guides our organisation

-Armed with the knowledge, experience and expertise of their fields, our directors collectively hold the overview and vision to drive the organisation forward, stopping the vicious circle of fear and harm that destroys childhood and wrecks community living.
+Armed with the knowledge, experience and expertise of their fields, our directors have the vision and perspective to drive our organisation forward, stopping the vicious circle of fear and harm that destroys childhood and wrecks community living.

 Senior Leadership Team members are:

 - Matthew Reed, Chief Executive

 - Jayne Whitton, Director of Marketing, Communications and Digital

 - Joe Jenkins, Director of Supporter Impact and Income

 - Liz Walker, Director of Finance and Corporate Services

 - Dr Krutika Pau, Director of Children and Families

 Matthew joined The Children’s Society as Chief Executive in May 2012.